 Few choreographies survive from the second quarter of the sixteenth century, and most of these are looking back towards the fifteenth century or describing the evolution of the basse dance, but from other evidence we can at least make an informed guess about what was going on.
 The pavan and its companion dance the galliard were gaining popularity and there are musical arrangements for the closely related passamezzo from 1536.
 The basse dance was still in use into the 1550s, but it was changing from the triple time dance of the fifteenth century to the duple time dance described by Arbeau in 1589.
 The first evidence for the almain (music and a mention by Rabelais) is in the mid 1540s.
 The French bransles described by Arbeau can be dated back to 1530 when the first bransle tunes appear in a collection of dance music and there is music for a coranto in the Phalèse lute book of 1549.

 From the 1580s onwards we have a good set of sources that allow us to reconstruct a range of dances with a fair amount of confidence.
 These dances are considerably different in style to those of the Early Renaissance, their increased formality echoing comparable changes in dress.
+Men and women still dance much the same steps, allowing for two factors — the heavy skirts being worn by women and the sprezzatura expected of young men, who often interpolated spritely jumps and turns.
+Steps still start with the left foot, something that feels rather odd to dancers today.

 The dancing highlight of the later sixteenth century was the galliard, a lively vigorous dance said to have gained at least one gentleman an important position at court.